m-bock/purescript-transit/README.md

 This test starts with the door open, closes it, opens it, then closes it again.
 It checks that we end up with the door closed, as expected.

 This test only checks the final result.
 To be more thorough, we should also verify that each step along the way works correctly.
-The `scanl` function is perfect for this—it shows us all the intermediate states, not just the final one.
+The `scanl` function is perfect for this — it shows us all the intermediate states, not just the final one.

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs